 The criteria above will be fed into a QoE model (such as ITU-T Rec.
 P.1203 QoE, see this for example) to produce a single score which will be used to compare the implementations.
 The score of Twitch player will form the baseline score.
 We have not yet decided on which model to use but this will be provided when the test data is released.
 Algorithms will also be evaluated on their fairness; the exact methodology will be provided when the dataset is released.

-- Acceptance notification: Apr.
+- Acceptance notifications: Apr.
 22

-- Camera-ready submission: May 1
+- Camera-ready submissions: May 1

 - Entry presentations: During the MMSys week

 Submissions should provide enough details for the implemented algorithm in a short technical paper, prepared according to the guidelines provided for the Open Dataset and Software Track.
 A link to the code (preferably a GitHub project) must also be included in the paper.
+Complete your submission at https://mmsys2020challenges.hotcrp.com.

 The authors will be notified after a review process and the authors of the accepted papers need to prepare a camera-ready version, so that their papers can be published by ACM DL.